As Minnesota awaits COVID-19 vaccines, questions remain about long-term effects

 Still, reports out of the United Kingdom, where shots entered arms earlier this week, reveal that some recipients suffered allergic reactions.

-Virk said that issue should be studied, but that the initial trials didn't pick up any similar side effects.
+Virk said that issue should be studied but said the initial trials didn't pick up any similar side effects.

 "We want to be very conscious about it.
 We want to be proactive about how we handle the allergies," Virk said.
 "There is more data to support safety than the two anecdotes of allergic reaction."